IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 ### {PackageDockManager}

-* The $Platform$ Dock Manager is now in "Preview" state, that provides a way to manage a complex layout using different type of panes with various sizes, positions, and behaviors, and that can be docked to various locations within an app.
+* The {Platform} Dock Manager is now in "Preview" state, that provides a way to manage a complex layout using different type of panes with various sizes, positions, and behaviors, and that can be docked to various locations within an app.
 The dock manager allows your end-users to customize it further by pinning, resizing, moving, floating, and hiding panes.

 ### {PackageGrids}